kelvgooding/kelvgooding/README.md

+`#ffffff`

 # Kelv Gooding

-Please check out my profile for a glance at some of the projects i am working on.
-Any feedback or advice will always be welcome - there is always room to continue improving.
+I am a freelance software developer, who enjoys coding for fun and creating personal projects using a range of programming languages:

+* Python
+* Flask
+* HTML
+* CSS
+* JavaScript
+* SQL

+Please check out my repositories to see some of my work.
+Alternatively, the use the links before to check out my Freelancing page, along with my web applications.

 ---